 Graduate students often have dual roles – as students and as graduate assistants, graduate teaching assistants, and graduate research assistants – and they contribute to the teaching and learning, research and discovery, and service and engagement missions of the university across its colleges and campuses.
 The university recognizes and supports your belief that progress toward your degree is important and the Graduate School will work with you toward that end.

-During the fall 2020 semester, your rights and choices will be respected regarding courses and assistantships.
+During the spring 2021 semester, your rights and choices will be respected regarding courses and assistantships.
 Students can find links to key webpages students use most often on our Current Students page.
 Visit the Graduate School’s Ready Information page and the Guidelines for Graduate Education during COVID-19 for the latest information.
 Also visit the guidelines articulated in the Expectations for Graduate Study document available on the Graduate School website.

 Graduate students who are concerned about academic issues (missing class, missing assignments, courses) can contact their advisor, their graduate program director, and/or the Graduate School.